jeniyat/WNUT_2020_NER/Readme.md

 2. Once your installation is ready, Place the `data` directory under "data" directory of your brat installation.
 3. make sure it has the right permissions using chmod as so: chmod -R g+rwx data.
-4. You can now access this dataset on your brat installation, through one of the supported web browsers: (http://brat.nlplab.org/supported-browsers.html).
+4. You can now access this dataset on your brat installation, through one of the [supported web browsers](http://brat.nlplab.org/supported-browsers.html).